smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 Elasticsearch you can skip this step.
 Also for Kibana you can use the official [Helm Charts](https://github.com/elastic/helm-charts).

-I add to helm the repository that contains the charts(if not already done)
+I add to helm the repository that contains the charts(if not already done for Elasticsearch)

 ```bash
 helm repo add elastic https://helm.elastic.co